AEGDDI/tiebreak_wc/README.md

 - [`data/in/`](https://github.com/AEGDDI/tiebreak_wc/tree/main/data/in): This folder contains raw data on goals scored during group stage matches in both the UEFA European Championships and FIFA World Cups, along with the **Elo ratings** of the teams, **bookings**, and ** substitutions**.
 - [`data/out/`](https://github.com/AEGDDI/tiebreak_wc/tree/main/data/out/wiki): This folder contains processed datasets built to evaluate minute-by-minute group composition and the potential for changes in qualification, according to both FIFA and UEFA tie-breaking criteria.

+  ### Bookings and Substitutions

+I have incorporated the dynamic impact of bookings and substitutions on match outcome probabilities, following the framework introduced by [`Titman et al. (2015)`](https://github.com/AEGDDI/tiebreak_wc/tree/main/literature%20review/titman2015joint.pdf).

+Specifically, yellow cards, straight red cards, red cards from second yellows, and team substitutions are all integrated into the real-time adjustment of Elo-based win/draw/loss probabilities.
+These adjustments capture behavioral shifts (e.g., increased caution or aggression) and changes in team strength.

+The logic reflects both escalation effects (e.g., retaliatory behavior after bookings) and scoreline-dependent modulation, as detailed in the paper’s survival model using Weibull distribution.

 ## Repository Structure

 - `data/in/`: Raw match data, Elo ratings, bookings, and subsitituions.